-Informed consent: potential participants will be invited to a baseline assessment appointment where consent will be taken in person by an appropriately trained member of the clinical or research team.
+Informed consent: potential participants will be invited to a baseline assessment appointment where eligibility will be confirmed and consent will be taken in person by an appropriately trained member of the clinical or research team.

 Adults lacking capacity: MRC guidelines will be followed; the trial will be discussed with the potential participant's personal consultee from whom advice will be continually sought during the trial.
-Any relevant issues will be discussed with the consultee prior to the study and clear accessible (to authorised personnel) records kept.
-The consultee will be kept fully informed during the study and will be invited to attend all appointments to support to the participant.
-All study information will be provided to the consultee who will be able to share and discuss it with the potential participant at an appropriate level.
+Any relevant issues will be discussed with the consultee prior to the trial and clear accessible (to authorised personnel) records kept.
+The consultee will be kept fully informed during the trial and will be invited to attend all appointments to support to the participant.
+All trial information will be provided to the consultee who will be able to share and discuss it with the potential participant at an appropriate level.
 Clinical and research staff can be involved in these discussions at the discretion of the consultee.